llstarscreamll/dotfiles/README.md

 	version: 2
 ```

+Save the file and execute `sudo netplan apply`.
 Reboot again and install only what is strictly needed, to start Basic Vanilla Gnome:

 ```bash
 sudo apt install gnome-session gdm3